mattermost/docs/source/process/community-guidelines.rst

 - has a well-defined difficulty level, both in the description and with the corresponding label

- - Introduction: for someone new to the codebase.
+ - Introductory: for someone new to the codebase.
 Guideline: 2-mana tickets are typically introductory
  - Intermediate: for someone with a general knowledge of the codebase.
 Guideline: 4-mana tickets are typically introductory
  - Advanced: for someone with a strong grasp of the codebase, e.g. implementing a major feature.
 Guideline: 8-mana tickets (or higher) are typically introductory